-Ms. Ehrlich reiterated that "informed consent" was currently included in the laws and regulations, pointing out that the language identifying "moderate risk" was removed.
-Ms. Ehrlich stated that pregnancies are not just low risk and high risk; she argued that women in the moderate risk category have a right to determine their own care in the setting of their choice.
+Ms. Ehrlich reiterated that "informed consent" was currently included in the laws and regulations.
+She pointed out that, over the years, the concept of "moderate risk" disappeared from maternity care conversations about risk, and that the language identifying "moderate risk" was removed.
+Ms. Ehrlich stated that pregnancies are not just low risk and high risk; she argued that women in the moderate risk category have a right to determine their own care in the setting of their choice, and that we don't want to push women into an unassisted homebirth; that they deserve competent, vigilant care in the setting of their choice.
 Dr. Gregg mentioned that home births for multiples, breeches, and vaginal births after cesarean are legal in California, although ACOG continues to disagree with that.

 Ms. Ehrlich stated that full informed consent is the centerpiece for midwifery.
-Ms. Sparrevohn added that the Standards of Care for Licensed Midwives were passed well after midwives knew they did not have physician supervision and that supervision will be defined in many different ways.
+Ms. Sparrevohn added that the Standards of Care for Licensed Midwives were passed well after midwives knew they did not have physician supervision.
+The proposed regulation can't change the law about supervision, but is trying to change the way supervision is defined.

-Ms. Gibson stated that at one time a document had been produced by the Board that defined all circumstances that fell under the supervision requirement.
+Ms. Gibson stated that at one time a document had been produced by the Board that listed all of the possibilities for defining supervision, including that a midwife calls a doctor when there was a problem to consult about.
+She added that the definition of supervision that results in vicarious liability is not the bottom line definition, despite malpractice carriers considering that to be so.
 She asked Dr. Gregg to provide a definition for physician supervision and to define language used within states that do not require physician supervision.